The-Mad-Ryanosaurus/Emerging-Technologies/README.md

 Still in the same terminal window do the following:<br>
 code .<br>
 This will open VS code and you can now access and run both jupyter notebooks.

+### **Step 4: IBM Quantum Platform (_optinal_)**

+The following is a guide to setup IBM Quantum Platform so you can simulate the Deutsch's Algorithm in a real world IBM Quantum Computer.

+1. **Obtain an IBM Quantum Platform API:**<br>
+   - You will need to create an account at [IBM Quantum Lab](https://docs.quantum.ibm.com/start/setup-channel#ibm-quantum-platform)
+   - Once you have an account you can navigate to the `IBM Quantum Platform Dashboard` and copy your `API Token` from the top right of your screen.
+2. **API Token Update:**<br>
+   - In the project notebook, users should replace the placeholder `api_token = 'placeholder'` with their own API token from IBM Quantum Platform.
+3. **Run the IBM Quantum Simulation:**<br> - In the project notebook select `|>|> Run All`.
+This will run all cells in a linear fashion ensuring the connection to an IBM quantum computer is successful and runs the Deutsch's Algorithm on a real quantum device<br>
+   These steps are crucial for users who wish to interact with IBM Quantum Computers and run the Deutsch's Algorithm in my Jupyter notebook.